femke77/seeds/README.md

 ## How to Use

-Create a seeds directory in the Tech Blog root folder

-You can either clone this repo directly into that folder, or you can copy/paste seed.js and createSeeds.js into the folder.
+You can either clone this repo directly into your project, which will create your seeds folder, or you can copy/paste seed.js and createSeeds.js into a seeds folder that you make yourself.

 Add two scripts to the package.json